 The owner had actual knowledge of the dangerous condition or should have reasonably known through the use of due care that the dangerous condition existed; and

 The injured victim was unaware of the dangerous condition.

-To prove that a property owner knew or should have known about the dangerous condition, your slip and fall attorney may present evidence that the dangerous condition had existed for such a long period of time that it should have been discovered by the owner of the property if he or she had exercised reasonable care in inspecting the premises.
+To prove that a property owner knew or should have known about the dangerous condition, your attorney may present evidence that the dangerous condition had existed for such a long period of time that it should have been discovered by the owner of the property if he or she had exercised reasonable care in inspecting the premises.

-For instance, your attorney may present evidence that a department store’s employees were in the immediate vicinity of the dangerous condition and should have noticed and removed the hazard.
+For instance, your lawyer may present evidence that a department store’s employees were in the immediate vicinity of the dangerous condition and should have noticed and removed the hazard.
 Your attorney may also present evidence that the store was understaffed, and therefore, the store owner failed to satisfy the duty to maintain a property free from hazards.

-Dealing with Insurance Companies in Slip and Fall Cases
+Dealing with Insurance Companies

 Insurance companies for property owners frequently attempt to avoid liability by claiming that the victim could have somehow walked around the dangerous condition, but failed to do so.
-Soon after an accident, insurance companies have been known to ask slip and fall victims leading questions so that they inadvertently make confessions that can be used to limit the insurance company’s liability if a lawsuit is filed.
+Soon after an accident, insurance companies have been known to ask victims leading questions so that they inadvertently make confessions that can be used to limit the insurance company’s liability if a lawsuit is filed.

 For example, insurance companies often try to argue that the “open and obvious doctrine” applies by claiming that the injured person was not watching where he or she was walking or in some other way failed to exercise due care.
 Under the open and obvious doctrine, a property owner is not liable for injuries if the existence of the dangerous condition was obvious, yet the injured person voluntarily walked into it.

 Before giving any statements to an insurance company, it is important that you first speak to a lawyer who can advise you of your rights under Kentucky law.